Eagles put too much on Carson Wentz, again

 Pederson said Hunt was “definitely someone that we had our eye on."
 The same could be said for Minnesota’s Dalvin Cook, among others.
 But they came out of the draft with fourth-round pick Donnel Pumphrey.
 He was firmly on the roster bubble at cutdown time and was inactive for the opener, and is now on injured reserve with a torn hamstring.

-Blount was a non-factor against Kansas City and second-year back Wendell Smallwood has been used sparingly.
+Blount was a non-factor against Kansas City, and second-year back Wendell Smallwood has been used sparingly.
 Despite his hopes that he would see some offensive action this week, undrafted rookie Corey Clement barely saw the field on offense and didn’t get a carry.

 Sproles is not a season-long answer.
 Barring one of the other backs emerging, Wentz could be asked to do most of the heavy lifting throughout the season.
 That can be punishing work -- he has been sacked eight times through two games -- which is not ideal for a developing QB.